cajuncoding/cajuncoding.github.io/_posts/2020-11-18-pdf-reports-part2-ok-where-does-that-leave-us.md

 so the actual template code can still be very DRY with lots of style re-use throughout the final markup.

 And this may lend itself to a less complex development environment, especially for dynamically rendered reports.
-Theres no needfor additional build processes, CSS pre-processors, etc. And, it has a nice advantage in that it fits very well with a Pdf as a Service approach such as that provided by the [ApacheFOP.Serverless project](https://github.com/cajuncoding/ApacheFOP.Serverless) whereby a single markup file can be sent to the service more easily than a set of many files; granted with CSS Paged Media we could also use embedded styles, but that also mitigates some of the value proposition of CSS.
+Theres no needfor additional build processes, CSS pre-processors, etc. And, it has a nice advantage in that it fits very well with a PDF as a Service approach such as that provided by the [ApacheFOP.Serverless project](https://github.com/cajuncoding/ApacheFOP.Serverless) whereby a single markup file can be sent to the service more easily than a set of many files; granted with CSS Paged Media we could also use embedded styles, but that also mitigates some of the value proposition of CSS.